mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 It’s important to understand that this appeal and response isn’t a side topic – it’s the main point.
 “Full communication” isn’t a step toward attaining enlightenment; full communication *is* enlightenment.

-A mistake that many academic researchers (and other people) make in trying to analyze *Fukanzazengi* is that – despite what Dōgen says, and sometimes despite even what they say themselves – they still assume that *really* there must be an individual goal to attain here, *somehow*, if only we can figure out what it is.
+A mistake that many academic researchers (and other people) make in trying to analyze *Fukanzazengi* is that – despite what Dōgen says, and sometimes despite even what they say themselves – they still assume that *really* there must be a self-oriented goal to attain here, *somehow*, if only we can figure out what it is.
 So naturally, in order to reach that goal, there must be some secret mental technique that Dōgen is perversely hiding from us.

 As long as you assume this, you will not understand *Fukanzazengi*.
-It simply does not make sense when analyzed in that way – because you’ve already introduced the concept of *you*, separate from *everything else*.
+It simply does not make sense when analyzed in that way – because you’ve already introduced the concept of your *self*, separate from *everything else*.

 So what do we assume instead? *Full communication*.
 In a pure sense, maybe we don’t assume anything in Zen; but in a practical sense, we assume that all beings are Buddha, and everything is communicating.